 Children under two years of age must not wear face masks.
 Those above two years of age may wear masks if they do not have a breathing difficulty or any chronic disease.
 Children must be able to remove the masks on their own when needed.

 Exemptions from wearing masks in public

-During the COVID-19 pandemic, wearing masks in the UAE is mandatory for all in public places, public transportation or commercial centers, when walking outside in high-density public areas and in private transportation.
+During the COVID-19 pandemic, wearing masks in the UAE is mandatory for all in public places.
 However, on 31 May 2020, Dubai Government issued new guidelines under which certain people under certain situations would be exempted from wearing a mask even in public areas.

 Individuals who have been exempted from wearing a face mask

 The individuals have been exempted from wearing a face mask in public are: